dermatz/mageforge/README.md

 To clone this repository, use the command `git clone -b develop git@github.com:dermatz/mageforge.git`.

-Navigate to the cloned directory by running `cd mage2-forge`.
+Navigate to the cloned directory by running `cd mageforge`.

 Start DDEV by running `ddev start`.